What to see in Monteriggioni? Come with us discovering the famous walled village in Tuscany and explore its typically medieval atmosphere.

 The history of Monteriggioni has very ancient origins.
 The medieval city with its walls was built by the Sienese on a hill in the early 1200s, to defend itself from attacks by the Florentines.
 The construction of castle by the Republic of Siena was built on Mount Ala in a strategic position on the Via Francigena, to control the Elsa valleys in the direction of Florence.

-After the fourteenth century and up to the eighteenth century, the village of Monteriggioni saw a change in its government and its belonging between Siena and Florence, until the passage of the Griccioli family, which still maintains possessions in the castle and the surrounding countryside.
+After the fourteenth century and up to the eighteenth century, the village of Monteriggioni saw a change in its government and its belonging between Siena and Florence, until the passage of the Griccioli family, which still keeps possessions in the castle and the surrounding countryside.

 In recent years Monteriggioni has been included in a wider cultural route of the Via Francigena by the Council of Europe, becoming part of the Cultural Routes of the Tuscan countryside.